gblongiu/affinitree-app/README.md

     python affinitreeBeta.py

-The script reads the data from `Neuma_TCI_Score.csv`, performs hierarchical clustering, and generates an interactive graph visualization of the clustered data.
-The resulting Plotly figure is saved as `index.html` in the current directory.
+The script reads the data from Neuma_TCI_Score.csv, performs hierarchical clustering, and generates an interactive graph visualization of the clustered data.
+The resulting Plotly figure is saved as index.html in the current directory (the same file that is committed in this repo and used by GitHub Pages).

 Open `index.html` in a web browser to view and interact with the graph.
 Click on a node to view a radial bar chart of the individual's personality traits.